Horary astrology

 Finding a skilled horary astrologer can be like finding an expert in fields like literature or history.
 Though it’s a skill that can be self-taught, looking for evidence of formal study and hands-on experience can be key.
 Astrology is complex.
 Becoming good at it takes a lot of time and practice.

-But studying is just one part of being a good astrologer.
+Studying is just one part of being a good astrologer.
 The best in the field share their knowledge and experience through consulting, writing, and teaching.
 Look for those who strive to make contributions to the field after they’ve completed their education.
 Check reviews, read or listen to their work, or try out their services.
 These steps can give you a good feel for their skill level and whether they’re the right fit for you.

 Fluent horary analysis makes use of house cusp degrees, so I do strongly recommend finding a horary astrologer who uses a quadrant house system (Regiomontanus, Placidus, Alcabitius, etc.).